yguitton/training-material/topics/sequence-analysis/tutorials/tapscan-streptophyte-algae/tutorial.md

 >   2. 675, You can find this number by clicking on the eye button for Galaxy dataset output 2 for ARATH.
 > > 3.
 Output 3 contains information about subfamilies with an additional column that provides more details beyond what is included in Output 1.
 > >
-> >
 > {: .solution}
 >
 {: .question}

 Now that we have the output from TAPScan Classify, we can filter the results by selecting a TAP family so that we can run phylogenetic analysis on that.
 To demonstrate, we chose the Aux/IAA TAP family.
-Aux/IAA proteins function as transcriptional repressors (TRs) in the auxin signaling pathway.
+A brief overview of this TAP family: Aux/IAA proteins function as transcriptional repressors (TRs) in the auxin signaling pathway.
 They inhibit the expression of auxin-responsive genes by dimerizing with auxin response factor (ARF) transcriptional activators.
 This repression prevents ARFs from activating their target genes, thereby controlling auxin-regulated processes such as cell division, elongation, and differentiation ({% cite Tiwari2004 %})

 In order to filter the TAPScan output, we need to first filter either Output 1 or Output 3 by using the Filter tool.
 This will allow us to select only the entries corresponding to Aux/IAA TAP family.